The Tom Ewell Show

-The Tom Ewell Show, also known as The Trouble With Tom, is an American situation comedy that aired on CBS during the 1960-61 television season.
+The Tom Ewell Show, also known as The Trouble With Tom, is an American sitcom that aired on CBS during the 1960-61 television season.
 It depicts the challenges a husband and father faces as he resides in a household otherwise consisting entirely of women and girls.

 Synopsis

 Tom Potter is a bumbling real estate agent who resides at 611 Elm Street in Las Palmas, California.
 As the only male member of his household, his entire life away from the office is dominated by females.
-Residing with him are his wife Fran; three daughters (15-year-old Carol, 11-year-old Debbie, and 7-year-old Sissie); Fran's mother, Grandma Irene Brady, a skeptic who Tom calls "Mother Brady;" the family dog, Mitzi; and a parakeet.
+Residing with him are his wife Fran; three daughters (15-year-old Carol, 11-year-old Debbie, and 7-year-old Sissie); Fran's mother, Grandma Irene Brady, a skeptic whom Tom calls Mother Brady; the family dog, Mitzi; and a parakeet.
 Other people in Tom's life include his co-worker Howie Fletcher, his heavy-set friend Jim Rafferty, and Stanley, a neighborhood boy.
 Tom faces constant challenges as he tries to navigate life in a woman's world.
 A big sports fan, he longs for male companionship, but his attempts at male bonding often lead to problems at home with his wife, daughters, and mother-in-law.